 - 4. Map Availability.
-Current copies of the FIRM maps and LOMR information are available for review at the office of SEMSWA..
+Current copies of the FIRM maps and LOMR information are available for review in the Arapahoe County Engineering Division.
 Maps can also be acquired through the FEMA Region 8 Office in Denver, or on-line at www.fema.gov. - 5.4.2 UDFCD Flood Hazard Area Delineation (FHAD) Studies.
 The UDFCD's FHAD studies and maps are prepared by the District and participating local governments.
 Mapping used to define flooding limits is typically developed using aerial photogrammetric methods from aerial photography and the contour interval for the mapping is generally 2 feet.
 FHAD studies provide relatively accurate representations of the floodplain limits.
 In many cases, FHAD studies have been used as the basis for updating the FIRM maps. - 1.
 Existing and Future Watershed Conditions.
-The FHADs contain floodplain information for the projected future land use conditions.
+The FHADs generally contain floodplain information for the projected future land use conditions.
 The future conditions are based on the projected land use and associated impervious percentages within the basin. - 2.
 Verify Assumptions.
 When relying on FHAD information, it is important to verify that the current land use conditions and projections are consistent with the assumptions made in the FHAD study.
 Existing topographic conditions must also be compared to mapping used to define the floodplain limits in the FHAD study.
 Topography can change through natural erosive processes, grading, or construction of physical improvements.
 The construction of improvements upstream or downstream of a particular site or channel reach can also impact the floodplain limits and elevations that were previously defined. - 3.
 FHAD Revision.
 The process to revise a FHAD study generally consists of the District and the local jurisdictions participating in a project to update the FHAD, when necessary, due to significant changes in development or other assumptions, on which the original FHAD study was based.
-Modifications to the floodplain, resulting from adjacent development, construction of road crossings or improvements, should be documented in drainage reports, floodplain studies, or construction drawings, which are submitted to SEMSWA during the development process.
-SEMSWA or UDFCD should be consulted when questions arise. - 4.
-FHAD Availability.
+Modifications to the floodplain, resulting from adjacent development, construction of road crossings or improvements, should generally be documented in drainage reports, floodplain studies, or construction drawings, which are submitted to the County during the development process.
+The County or UDFCD should be consulted when questions arise.

+- 4. FHAD Availability.
 FHAD studies are generally available for purchase or review through the UDFCD.
-FHAD studies are also available for review at SEMSWA. - 5.4.3 Other Floodplain Information.
+FHAD studies are also available for review at the Arapahoe County Engineering Department. - 5.4.3 Other Floodplain Information.
 Floodplain data may be obtained from other sources, including the Colorado Water Conservation Board, Special Districts that have completed floodplain studies and mapping for their respective districts, County or other local government initiated studies, and studies that have been prepared by private property owners or developers.
-In some cases, the information may be used as a basis for floodplain delineation for permitting and land development purposes, but the accuracy of all such information will be required to be verified and the use of the information approved by the Floodplain Administrator.

-5.4.4 Confirmation of Floodplain Data.
-Prior to using any published floodplain information for design or planning purposes, the source of the data, accuracy, modeling methodology, assumptions, etc. must be investigated and validated.
+In some cases, the information may be used as a basis for floodplain delineation for permitting and land development purposes, but the accuracy of all such information will be required to be verified and the use of the information approved by the County Floodplain Administrator. - 5.4.4 Confirmation of Floodplain Data.
+Prior to using any published floodplain information for design or planning purposes, the source of the data, accuracy, modeling methodology, assumptions, etc. must be investigated.
+There are numerous factors that can change floodplain limits and floodplain data is periodically updated to reflect changes due to floodplain modifications or the use of better technical data.
 The applicant is solely responsible for acquiring or developing accurate floodplain information for design and planning purposes.